-For 38 years, he did not live.
-Now he assigns value to silence
+For 38 years, there was nothing.
+Now fragments of presence.
+Marrow assigns value to silence

 Conceptual Artist.
 Cultural Surgeon.